 In 1877, the château was sold to the nuns of Saint-Joseph du Puy, who established a school and thereafter educated many of the local girls.
-The château was recently converted into a gîte, but unfortunately no longer accommodates walkers.
+The château has also functioned as a gîte, and sometimes accommodates walkers.

 It would be tempting to fill your water bottle from this pretty fountain on the lane leading up to the church, but always check the sign.
 No sign or eau potable indicates the water is safe to drink, eau non potable means the water has not been treated and is not safe to drink.